 Advertising and other marketing communication means are essential tools for conveying information between businesses and consumers.
 They contribute to the establishment of efficient markets on both national and global levels, fostering economic growth and offering significant advantages for consumers, companies, and society as a whole.

 Responsible advertising and marketing communications, grounded in widely endorsed self-regulatory codes of conduct, demonstrate the business community's commitment to fulfilling its social and environmental responsibilities.
 The core value of self-regulation is its capacity to build, strengthen, and maintain consumer trust and confidence in the business sector and, consequently, in the marketplace itself.
+In the context of an increasingly intertwined global economy, it serves the purpose of avoiding fragmented regulations.
+Self-regulation also allows entities to respond more swiftly to emerging issues and changing circumstances.
 Moreover, effective self-regulation serves as a means to safeguard individual company's goodwill and reputation.
+It can also alleviate the burden on governmental regulatory bodies.

 The first ICC advertising code was issued in 1937 to provide a globally acceptable framework for responsible creativity and communication.
 Today, the Code continues to serve as the worldwide benchmark for standards in advertising and marketing communications.
 Numerous independent self-regulation systems have successfully implemented the ICC Code, which has been consistently updated and improved to accommodate shifts in society, technology, and the economy.
 The use of properly implemented advertising and marketing communications codes is acknowledged and accepted in all major markets as industry best practice and a recognized means of providing additional consumer protection.